DavidAbram/do-ssl/README.md

 If you successfully issued the certificate, you can configure auto-renewal.
 Auto-renewal is achieved using systemd service (timer) on master server:

-1. Configure ``post-exec.sh`` to execute the appropriate commands on the child servers when certificate is renewed and copied.
+1. Configure ``post-exec.sh`` to execute the appropriate commands on the child servers when certificate is renewed and copied over.

 2. Configure provided ``systemd/renew.service`` to point to correct absolute path to ``renew.sh`` on the line ``ExecStart=/home/user/digitalocean-ssl/renew.sh``.